SeedSigner/seedsigner/docs/manual_installation.md

 _Note: For local dev you'll want to edit the `Restart=always` line to `Restart=no`.
 This way when your dev code crashes it won't keep trying to restart itself.
 Note that the UI "Reset" will no longer work when auto-restarts are disabled._

 _Note: Debugging output is completely wiped via routing the output to `/dev/null 2>&1`.
-When working in local dev, you're better off disabling the `systemd` SeedSigner service and just directly running the app so you can see all the debugging output live._
+When working in local dev, you're better off disabling the `systemd` LumenSigner service and just directly running the app so you can see all the debugging output live._

 Use `CTRL-X` and `y` to exit and save changes.

-Configure the service to start running (this will restart the seedsigner code automatically at startup and if it crashes):
+Configure the service to start running (this will restart the lumensigner code automatically at startup and if it crashes):
 ```
-sudo systemctl enable seedsigner.service
+sudo systemctl enable lumensigner.service
 ```

 Now reboot the Raspberry Pi: